ArPiRobot/arpirobot.github.io/docs/guide/programming/actions.md

     }
     ```

-Then, in `begin`, add the following to lock the motors.
+Then, in `lockedDevices` / `locked_devices`, add the following to lock the motors.
 All four motors are locked as this action (indirectly) controls all four using the drive helper. *Note: You cannot lock the drive helper.
 It is not a device.* Locking the motors is not important yet, but having this will be important later.

 === "Python (`actions.py`)"
     ```py
-    def begin(self):
+    def locked_devices(self) -> LockedDeviceList:
         # If your robot only has two motors, only reference those motors
-        self.lock_devices([main.robot.flmotor, main.robot.frmotor,
+        return [ main.robot.flmotor, main.robot.frmotor,
-                main.robot.rlmotor, main.robot.rrmotor])
+                main.robot.rlmotor, main.robot.rrmotor ]
     ```

 === "C++ (`actions.cpp`)"
     ```cpp
-    void begin(){
+    LockedDeviceList JSDriveAction::lockedDevices(){
-        // If your robot only has two motors, only reference those motors lockDevices({Main::robot->flmotor, Main::robot->frmotor,
+        // If your robot only has two motors, only reference those motors return { Main::robot->flmotor, Main::robot->frmotor,
-            Main::robot->rlmotor, Main::robot->rrmotor});
+            Main::robot->rlmotor, Main::robot->rrmotor };
     }
     ```